nikelborm/effect-garden/packages/effect-web-midi/README.md

 );

 const MIDIMessageEventsStringLog = pipe(
-  // if the ID below turned out to be output's, it would cause defect (by design)
+  // if the ID below turned out to be output's, it would cause defect (by design),
-  // because messages can only come from inputs EMIDIInput.makeMessagesStreamById(nanoPadInputId),
+  // because messages can only come from inputs.
+Notice that instead of demanding
+  // access from arguments, this particular method expects it to be provided in
+  // requirements.
+  EMIDIInput.makeMessagesStreamById(nanoPadInputId),
-  //         ⬆️ Stream.Stream<
+  //         ⬆️ Stream<
   //              {
   //                readonly _tag: "MIDIMessage";
-  //                readonly cameFrom: EMIDIInput.EMIDIInput;
+  //                readonly cameFrom: EMIDIInput;
   //                readonly capturedAt: Date;
   //                readonly midiMessage: Uint8Array<ArrayBuffer>;
   //              },
   //              PortNotFoundError,
-  //              EMIDIAccess.EMIDIAccess
+  //              EMIDIAccess
   //            >
   Parsing.withParsedDataField,
-  //      ⬆️ Stream.Stream<
+  //      ⬆️ Stream<
   //           {
   //             readonly _tag: "ParsedMIDIMessage";
-  //             readonly cameFrom: EMIDIInput.EMIDIInput;
+  //             readonly cameFrom: EMIDIInput;
   //             readonly capturedAt: Date;
   //             readonly midiMessage: | NoteRelease
   //                                   | NotePress